claudiazi/HeatwaveCalculation/README.md

 The application includes an Apache Airflow DAG for automated data processing.
 This DAG:

-1. Downloads the latest data from the KNMI API
+1. Checks if the required weather data is available in the extracted_data directory
-2. Runs the heatwave and coldwave calculations
+2. Runs the heatwave and coldwave calculations using local data
 3. Is scheduled to run only once to process the weather data

+Note: The DAG doesn't download the latest data from the KNMI API because we couldn't find the matching endpoint from the API.
+That's why we skipped the download latest data from API functionality and instead process local data from the extracted_data directory.

 ### Setting up Airflow